spyspy99a88b/Group31-final/README.md

 For location map visit: https://squirrel-261302.appspot.com/map/
 For list of sightings visit : https://squirrel-261302.appspot.com/sightings/

-#### Other Information:
+### Side Notes For Graders:
+1. We are sorry for the millions of ++s and --s in the summary page because we mistakenly included pycache files in early commits.
+We have shown the commit history to Professor on Saturday and he said this was fine.
-For convenience, the database file was copied to the root of the repo from "/final project/mysite."
+2. Our app folder locates in the deeper diretory "final project/", not at the root.
+Sorry for any inconvinence.
+Also, as required in the specs, we have also copied the database file to the root of the repo just in case.
+Thank you!